How do they work?

 I would advise anyone with a modern refrigeration appliance, especially the American-style fridge freezers, to carefully read the instruction book.
 Modern frost-free refrigeration units work very differently to a conventional fridge or freezer.
 It’s even important to learn how to stack them properly otherwise you can prevent the air from circulating inside and cause warm spots.

-You would be surprised at what you can learn from reading the instruction book of an appliance you already know how to use.
-Many User instruction manuals can be downloaded here.
 The page concentrates on washing machine manuals but links to appliance manufacturer sites where users such manuals for fridges, freezers and other appliances should also be available.